anybodycanprompt/Awesome-Generative-AI-Research-/README.md

-# A collection of awesome Generative AI Research Papers
+# A Collection of Awesome Generative AI Research Papers

 ## 📚 Top Research Papers by ABCP